MDeLuise/plant-it/README.md

 ## Contribute
 Feel free to contribute and help improve the repo.

+### Contributing Translations to the Project
+If you're interested in contributing transactions to enhance the app, you can get started by following the guide provided [here](https://github.com/MDeLuise/plant-it/discussions/148).
+Your support and contributions are greatly appreciated.

 ### Bug Report, Feature Request and Question
 You can submit any of this in the [issues](https://github.com/MDeLuise/plant-it/issues/new/choose) section of the repository.
 Chose the right template and then fill the required info.